derekdeming/leet_code_practice/README.md

 ## Roadmap
 * First derive the dynamic functionalities and methods in basic code
+* Then we will do some exercises to apply these derivations/methods
-* Then it will be to practice leetcode... the dreaded pain in every programmers side
+* Finally we will practice leetcode... the dreaded pain in every programmers side

 > Hoping to just use this to hold accountability to myself